brianglass/anastasis/files/sun8m.md

 Ode 7.
 Irmos.

-The fire in Babylon once stood in awe of GodÂ’s descent.
-And so the Youths in the furnace, dancing with joyful steps, as in a meadow, sang, Â‘Blessed is the God of our Fathers!Â’
+The fire in Babylon once stood in awe of God’s descent.
+And so the Youths in the furnace, dancing with joyful steps, as in a meadow, sang, ‘Blessed is the God of our Fathers!’

 ****

 Troparia.

-Your glorious self-emptying, the divine wealth of your poverty, O Christ, amazed the Angels when they saw you nailed to a Cross, to save those who with faith cry out, Â‘Blessed is the God of our Fathers!Â’
+Your glorious self-emptying, the divine wealth of your poverty, O Christ, amazed the Angels when they saw you nailed to a Cross, to save those who with faith cry out, ‘Blessed is the God of our Fathers!’

 At your divine descent the regions beneath the earth were filled with light, and the darkness, which before pursued, was driven out.
-Therefore the prisoners from every age arose, crying aloud, Â‘Blessed is the God of our Fathers!Â’
+Therefore the prisoners from every age arose, crying aloud, ‘Blessed is the God of our Fathers!’

 ****